 Stuff that I couldn’t possibly part with and yet when I came down to it…I could replace it.

 And none of it came to mind when I had to think about what I would take.

 Sure there are photos that could not be replaced but overall everything can be replaced.

 Amongst all the terrifying photos of people’s houses being buried by water there were just as many photos of unsung heroes helping out their fellow man.

 It’s a good reminder when our nation has been so divided by differing political views that people are inherently good.

 Sure there are always a few jerks who loot and take advantage and there will always be unfortunately.

-We gave both to organizations that were helping people and animals.
-We also gave to our local human society who has volunteered to take in 300 animals from Harvey.
+And we also gave to our local human society who has volunteered to take in 300 animals from Harvey.

 To all those still dealing with this nightmare you didn’t deserve know that we are thinking of you.